morinim/documents/sysadmin/slackware/manage_updates.md

 done < /tmp/list7
 ```

-While functional, this approach has several drawbacks:
+While functional, this approach also comes with some trade-offs:

 - intermediate state is scattered across `/tmp`;
 - debugging requires inspecting many files;